SJSURoboticsTeam/urc-intelligent-systems-2023/demos/Aruco-demo/README.md

 It may be a bit distorted, but it should be good enough for testing.
 The tag should be 15x15cm, which will take up most of the width of the page.
 If it's a little large or a little small, that's okay too.

+add ls as the key for the last bit
+1 red - default
+2 blue
+3 flashing green
 ### Setting up the Camera

 For a normal USB camera, you can just plug it in and use the `arugo-tag-detection.ipynb` notebook.